Mircea-MMXXI/azapy/docs/index.rst

 Welcome to **azapy**
 ====================

-Python library to perform analyzes and maintenance computations for portfolios of financial assets.
+Python library - Finical portfolios performance analysis.

 It provides support for a large spectrum of portfolio optimization techniques.
 Performs *in* and *out-of* sample portfolio analysis.